For high school graduation years 2021 and earlier

 The Onward scholarship can be used at one of the following:

-- Any accredited college, university, community college or (2020 grads and earlier only) trade school in Rhode Island
+- Any accredited college, university, community college or federally recognized trade school in Rhode Island

-- A union apprenticeship or industry training program in Rhode Island
+- A federally recognized union apprenticeship or industry training program in Rhode Island

 - One of our out-of-state Scholarship Collaborative Schools (see list below)